Getting Started

 }

-Also here is some CSS so that our nodes look nice:
+Here’s some CSS to make our nodes look nice:

 .node {